clojurephant/clojurephant/README.md

 ### ClojureScript Features

-_Coming soon_
+**NOTE:** ClojureScript features are very basic at this point.

+- ClojureScript compilation

 ## Why should you care?

-The goal is to provide the same creature comforts that [Leiningen](http://leiningen.org/) and [Boot](http://boot-clj.com/) do for Clojure/Clojurescript development, while also leveraging Gradle's unique features:
+The goal is to provide the same creature comforts that [Leiningen](http://leiningen.org/) and [Boot](http://boot-clj.com/) do for Clojure/ClojureScript development, while also leveraging Gradle's unique features:

 - Strong support for polyglot projects
 - Strong support for multi-project builds